BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 Notably, this year we don't have as many people answering that they didn't have any experience whatsoever.

+This question is designed to get at the idea of how confident people are when using Elm.
+I think it may be redesigned next year, since these past two years it has not revealed anything useful (other than people click about the middle of the scale.)

 {{< vegaLite schema="/static/state-of-elm/2018/charts/languages.vega-lite.min.json" >}}

-The differences here year-over-year are pretty significant.
+The differences here year-over-year are pretty significant, and it has more to do with survey design than respondent differences.
-That's because last year {survey design reason} and this year it was a blank field.

-Top language is JavaScript, surprising... let me check... nobody.

-Last year the second language was Haskell, which has grown but fallen down the charts a fair way.
+Last year we asked "What *language* are you 'coming from'?" and this year we asked "What programming *languages*, other than Elm, are you most familiar with?"
+The new language clarified the intent of the question a lot—and we'll use it next year—but it meant that we got a lot more responses!

+The upshot of this is that most of these languages can't be compared year-over-year except people's top language which was… let me check… JavaScript.
+Not really surprising, at least to me!

 {{< vegaLite schema="/static/state-of-elm/2018/charts/watering-holes.vega-lite.min.json" >}}